What animals do we examine at Veterinary Vision?

 How to Contact Us

-We have offices in San Francisco and San Carlos, California.
+FOR APPOINTMENTS: We have offices in San Francisco and San Carlos, California.
 The contact phone number to make an appointment in either office is 650-551-1115 (or 800-427-5367).
 Both offices are open during the week and on Saturdays.
-Doctors and staff work in both offices and your pet’s full electronic medical record is available from both locations.
+Doctors and staff work in both offices and your pet’s full electronic medical record is available from each location.
+Click here for more information about scheduling appointments.

-After hours, the same phone numbers will reach our paging system.
-If you believe your pet has an ophthalmic emergency which may need urgent care, call the number, listen carefully to the prompts, and leave a message with your contact information, including area code.
+AFTER HOURS: If you believe your pet may have a true ophthalmic emergency outside of regular business hours, you may use our daytime phone numbers to reach the on call paging system.
+Listen carefully to the prompts and leave a clear message with your contact information, including area code.
 An on-call veterinary ophthalmologist will be paged, who will discuss your pet’s problem with you and assess whether or not your pet will need to be examined the same day or the next day by an ophthalmologist, or will benefit from prompt care through a general emergency veterinarian.